UK says Russia’s bombing of maternity hospital in Mariupol ‘a war crime’

 Russia’s bombing of a maternity hospital in Mariupol is “a war crime”, a UK defence minister says.

-James Heappey said Western countries would ensure the evidence is gathered to proof that the atrocity broke international law.
+James Heappey said Western countries would ensure that evidence is gathered to prove that the atrocity broke international law.

 “What Putin is doing is not a war waged between two militaries.
-Right now, he has besieged a number of Ukrainian cities and has waged a war against Ukrainian civilians,” the minister says.
+Right now, he has besieged a number of Ukrainian cities and has waged a war against Ukrainian civilians,” the minister said.

 The attack – which sent photos worldwide of pregnant women being carried through the rubble on stretchers – underlined the increasingly desperate situation in the southern city.

-Russian troops have encircled it and cut off essential supplies, with more than 1,000 people killed by “continuous shelling” there and 47 buried in a mass grave on Wednesday alone, Ukraine says.
+Russian troops have encircled it and cut off essential supplies, with more than 1,000 people killed by “continuous shelling” and 47 buried in a mass grave on Wednesday alone, Ukraine says.

 People without water and have resorted to drinking snow, Ukraine says, while Russia shells evacuation routes, has mined roads out of the city and is firing on private cars trying to flee.